skyrocket-qy/distributed-system-knowledge/system-mode/eventually-consistent/README.md

 -   **Apache Cassandra:** Cassandra is a NoSQL database designed for high availability and scalability, and it uses eventual consistency as its primary consistency model.
 -   **DynamoDB:** Amazon's DynamoDB also offers eventual consistency as one of its consistency options, allowing for faster write operations at the cost of potentially reading stale data for a short period.
 -   **Many social media platforms:** Platforms like Facebook and Twitter often use eventual consistency for things like follower counts, likes, and news feeds.
 This allows them to handle massive amounts of data and traffic without sacrificing availability.

+## Related Concepts

+-   **System Modes:** The eventually consistent system mode prioritizes high availability and partition tolerance, allowing for temporary data inconsistencies that resolve over time, making it suitable for large-scale distributed applications.
+[Explore other System Modes](../README.md).

+-   **Eventual Consistency (Consistency Model):** This system mode is directly defined by the eventual consistency model, which guarantees that all replicas will eventually converge to the same state if no new updates are made.
+[Learn more about the Eventual Consistency Model](../../consistency-models/eventual-consistency/README.md).

+-   **Strong Consistency:** In contrast, strongly consistent systems ensure that all clients see the same, most up-to-date version of the data at all times, often at the cost of availability or performance.
+[Compare with Strong Consistency](../../consistency-models/strong-consistency/README.md).

+-   **Asynchronous Data Replication:** Eventual consistency is commonly achieved through asynchronous data replication strategies, where updates are propagated to replicas with some delay, rather than immediately.
+[Explore Asynchronous Data Replication](../../data-replication/async/README.md).

+-   **Conflict Resolution:** Due to the nature of eventual consistency, concurrent updates can lead to divergent data states, making robust conflict resolution mechanisms essential to merge these inconsistencies gracefully.
+[Understand Conflict Resolution](../../conflict-resolution/README.md).

+-   **CAP Theorem:** The choice of an eventually consistent system mode is a direct reflection of the CAP theorem, where availability and partition tolerance are prioritized over strong consistency, accepting that data may not always be immediately consistent.
+[Understand the CAP Theorem](../cap-tradeoff-tunable/README.md).